Table of Contents

 Completing a CAPA is often a very document-intensive process, and it’s imperative that you track each investigation with care to ensure CAPA is carried out effectively.
 Failure to do so could result in a warning letter, or worse, a preventable injury or death.
 It is also extremely important to close CAPAs in a timely manner and ensure they do not stay open for an extended period of time.

-Greenlight Guru’s Grow product is purpose-built to handle all documentation related to postmarket quality events.
+Greenlight Guru’s postmarket workflows is purpose-built to handle all documentation related to postmarket quality events.
 Workflows are available to handle all aspects of nonconformance, customer feedback/complaint, and CAPA management.

 Regulators require that you conduct management reviews on an annual basis, but it’s best to do them more frequently.